 About Informal Sector industry Skills Council (ISISC)

-ISISC is working with the informal sector industries in Bangladesh since 2015.
-The major activities are monitor and review skills development practice in the informal sector, develop skills development policies, skills training, entrepreneurship development, strategic advice on the skills development, research, contribute to competency standards and curriculum development, partnership development with skills training institutions, industries and enterprises, awareness raising on labour policy and decent works in the informal sector industries in Bangladesh.
-ISISC is working to skills development, policy advocacy, and awareness raising activities on decent work in the informal sector in partnership with the government and development organizations such as SWISSCONTACT, SDC, European Union, ILO, NSDA, ActionAid Bangladesh, BRAC, SME Foundation, BTEB, DTE, and local training institutions.
+ISISC has been working with informal sector industries in Bangladesh since 2015.
+Its major activities include monitoring and reviewing skills development practices in the informal sector, developing skills development policies, providing skills training, promoting entrepreneurship development, offering strategic advice on skills development, conducting research, contributing to competency standards and curriculum development, developing partnerships with skills training institutions, industries and enterprises, and raising awareness on labour policies and decent work in the informal sector industries of Bangladesh.

 Association Associated Institutions in the ISISC: